louisgeisler/Board_Games_Engine_TicTacToe_and_ConnectFour/README.md

 It implements AI to play with (Min-Max, MonteCarlo, and random moves).
 Its project is before all a pedagogical project to show the best practices to adopte when coding.

+Feel free to update and fork the project :-)

 ## Installation